loxilb-io/loxilbdocs/docs/aws-multi-az.md

 ![image](https://github.com/loxilb-io/loxilbdocs/assets/111065900/bdbfa17d-69ea-4eba-9fec-ae6481f6c971)

-After the instance is created, go to the Action → networking → Change Source /destination check menu in the instance menu and disable this check.
+After the instance is created, go to the ``Action → networking → Change Source /destination``` and check menu in the instance menu and disable the following check.
 Since LoxiLB is a load balancer, this configration must be disabled for LoxiLB to operate properly.

 ![image](https://github.com/loxilb-io/loxilbdocs/assets/111065900/bd958cea-684e-431a-bf7e-d0d8c6b5ee14)